yue/yue/docs/guides/cpp/getting_started.md

 }
 ```

-## Building the program with prebuilt static library
+## Building the program from source code

 There is no assumption on which build system you should use, to use Yue, you can
-download the `libyue_VERSION_PLATFORM_ARCH.zip` archive from the
+download the `libyue_VERSION_PLATFORM.zip` archive from the [Releases][releases]
-[Releases][releases] page, which includes header files and prebuilt static
+page, which includes header and source files of Yue.
-libraries of Yue.

-The libyue zip archive includes following files:
+The `libyue` zip archive includes following files:

 * `include` - Headers of `nativeui` and `base` libraries.
-* `lib` - Debug and Release builds of static libraries, the filename of Debug
-  version ends with a `d`.
+* `src` - Source code.
 * `sample_app` - A sample app using Yue.
 * `CMakeLists.txt` - An example cmake file building the sample app.

+Note that since `base` and `nativeui` are very complex codebases,
+implementations for different platforms have been split into different files,
+and it would cause headaches when building them with different build systems.

+In order to make it simple to embed Yue into other systems, the `libyue` zip
+archives include processed source code files: each platform gets its own source
+code archives, which can be added to any build system without worrying about
+adding special compiling rules.

-If you are interested in integrating Yue into a build system, you can look into
+If you are working on a cross-platform app and want to build for all platforms,
-the `CMakeLists.txt` on which compilation options should be used.
+you can simply download all the source code archives and merge them together.
+The C++ files for each platform are organized into different subdirectories
+under `src`, and you only need to add rules to tell your build system to build
+each subdirectory on each platform.

+The `CMakeLists.txt` shipped in the `libyue` zip archives provides an example
+of building apps with Yue from source code using cmake.

 ### Quick start with CMake